 The foreclosure process in each state is governed, in large part, by that state's foreclosure laws.
-Each state's foreclosure law is different.
+The process will be either judicial or nonjudicial, depending on state law and the circumstances.
+Each state's foreclosure laws are different.
 By reviewing your state's foreclosure law, you can find out:

-Most, if not all, state statutes are available online.
-You'll also find your state's statutes at a law library or possibly even at your local public library.
+You can find your state's statutes online, at a law library, or possibly even at your local public library.

-There are two ways to find your state's statutes on foreclosure.
-By browsing through the various subject headings of the statutes (statutes are usually organized hierarchically by numbered title, article, chapter, and section), or by searching online for the keywords you're interested in.
+The two ways to find your state's statutes on foreclosure are: by browsing through the various subject headings of the statutes (statutes are usually organized hierarchically by numbered title, article, chapter, and section) to locate the citation you're looking for, or by searching online for the keywords you're interested in.

 Most states arrange their statutes in a similar manner: by title, article, chapter, and section.
 Some states arrange their statutes in a slightly different manner.
 For example, if you were looking for Section 2323.07 of the Ohio Revised Code, you would use the first two numbers to find the correct title (in this case, Title 23).
-After clicking on Title 23, you would then look for the statute numbered 2323.07.
+After clicking on Title 23, then click on the link to Chapter 2329, and look for the statute numbered 2323.07.

-Your state may use a slightly different model from these examples.
-You may have to use a little ingenuity to get to the right statutes.
-As a general rule, the number at the left of the citation will be the number you use to start your search, whether it is the title, article, or chapter number.
-If for some reason the citation number doesn't work, look for a subject heading dealing with foreclosure, real estate, or real property; if you are in a judicial foreclosure state, look for a subject heading dealing with civil procedure.
+Your state might use a slightly different model from these examples, which will require a little ingenuity on your part to get to the right statutes.
+Generally, the number at the left of the citation will be the number you use to start your search, whether it is the title, article, or chapter number.
+If for some reason the citation number doesn't work, look for a subject heading dealing with foreclosure, real estate, or real property; if you're in a state that uses a judicial process exclusively, look for a subject heading dealing with civil procedure.